MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

   <img src="docs/colour-scheme/hufflepuff.png"></details>

  ### Fonts
   <p>Fonts used on the website were Arial and Benne - A sans serif with a Harry Potter vibe.
-Benne was used for headings and arial was used in pteh answers.</p>
+Benne was used for headings and arial was used in the answers.</p>

  ### Structure
 <p>The structure of this website was designed to be easily navagated through and easy to learn.
 I made sure that each page followed a similar structure but didn't comprimise the content that each page held.
 The following sections are within the structure of the site:</p>

 <ul>
-<li> A home Page = Start button for the quiz and a contact button for users to access a contact form.</li>
+<li> A Home Page/Start screen = Start button for the quiz and a contact button for users to access a contact form.</li>
 <li> A Contact page = The contact page allows users to send an email to the site owner to give feedback on the site. </li>
 <li> The quiz Section = The quiz section is where the questions and answers are.
-The user has 4 answer options to choose from and depending on the answer (if correct or incorrect) the user an icon with the correct answer will show.
+The user has 4 answer options to choose from and depending on the answer (if correct or incorrect) an icon beside the correct answer will show.
 If your answer is wrong an x will appear beside it.
 Also here, the user is able to dictate what question their on by the question counter at the bottom of the section.
 There is a timer at the top of the section that will count down from 20 seconds, and if it runs out it will disable the quiz and show the correct answer.</li>
 <li> The Results Page = Shows the user their score out of ten.
 It will also give the user the option of restarting the quiz or quiting it - taking them back to the start/home page.</li>
 <li> Also in the quiz there is an info section that goes over some rules that the user has to follow when going through the quiz.</li>